 The disease paralyzed him, and for a time it seemed he would never walk again.
 But the bad career choices, the failed marriages, the illness and even the drug-related death of his son Sam at age 36 would soon be put behind him.

 In 1983 he married Cindi Knight.
-In 1984, he was cast in the role that was to be his redemption.
+In 1984, he was given the role that would lead to his redemption.

 Griffith was cast as federal prosecutor Victor Worheide in the made-for-television blockbuster, Fatal Vision.
 It was the story of the famous Jeffrey MacDonald/Green Beret murders at Fort Bragg, and those who knew the real-life principals knew how on-target Griffiths meaty portrayal of Worheide was.
 It was the best straight acting hed done since Lonesome Rhodes almost 30 years earlier.